-Insufficient physical activity is the 4th leading risk factor for mortality.
-Approximately 3.2 million deaths and 32.1 million DALYs (representing about 2.1% of global DALYs) each year are attributable to insufficient physical activity.
-People who are insufficiently physically active have a 20% to 30% increased risk of all-cause mortality compared to those who engage in at least 30 minutes of moderate intensity physical activity most days of the week.
-Participation in 150 minutes of moderate physical activity a week or its equivalent is estimated to reduce the risk of ischaemic heart disease by approximately 30%, the risk of diabetes by 27%, and the risk of breast and colon cancer by 21%-25%.
-Additionally, regular physical activity lowers the risk of stroke, hypertension, and depression.
-It is a key determinant of energy expenditure and thus fundamental to energy balance and weight control.
+Insufficient physical activity is one of the 10 leading risk factors for global mortality.
+People who are insufficiently physically active have a 20% to 30% increased risk of all-cause mortality compared to those who engage in at least 150 minutes of moderate intensity physical activity per week, or equivalent, as recommended by WHO.
+Regular physical activity reduces the risk of ischaemic heart disease, diabetes, breast and colon cancer.
+Additionally, it lowers the risk of stroke, hypertension, and depression.
+Furthermore, physical activity is a key determinant of energy expenditure and thus fundamental to energy balance and weight control.

 Globally in 2010, 23% of adults aged 18+ years were insufficiently active (men 20% and women 27%).
 Overall, older adults were less active than younger adults: 19% of the youngest age group did not meet the recommended level of physical activity, compared to 55% of the oldest age group.
 However, young women were slightly less active than middle-aged women.

 The WHO Eastern Mediterranean Region (31%) and the Region of the Americas (32%) had the highest prevalence of insufficient physical activity, while the prevalence was lowest in the South-East Asia (15%) and African (21%) Regions.
 Across all regions, women were less active then men, with differences in prevalence between men and women of 10% and greater in the Eastern Mediterranean Region and the Region of the Americas.